 - Using a cake mix will reduce the prep time.
 You can use the Yellow Cake mix or White Cake mix.

 - Also, let them chill for at least 8 hours in the fridge before serving, this will make the cake extra tender.

 - Keep the cake refrigerated as the frosting will soften if kept at room temperature for too long.

 - For more texture, you can add one cup of chopped pecans or walnuts into the cake.

-- You can either pipe the frosting on top of the cake, or just spread it evenly with a spatula.
+- In addition, you can either pipe the frosting on top of the cake, or just spread it evenly with a spatula.

 - Clean the knife after each cut.
 Otherwise, the slices will be messier, since the frosting may stick to the knife.